nus-cs2113-AY2223S2/ip/docs/README.md

 ### `unmark` - unmark a task

-this command marks a task as unfinished.
-Users can check the index of tasks using `list`
+This command marks a task as unfinished.
+Users can check the index of tasks using `list`.

 - format: **unmark** [index of task]